 Dates: TBA 2020

 Tuition: $950 (includes model fees )

 Level: For Intermediate/Advanced Painters

 Alex’s 2020 Workshop will be announced soon.
 Please join Waitlist Below.
-You will be the first to be notified about his next workshop and also get a notice when we announce his Lecture Night for Friday, October 26, 2018.
+You will be notified if there is an opening and about his next Carmel workshop.

 Join contemporary realist master Alex Kanevsky on a three-day journey of perceptual figure painting.
 Work from the life model, with insights from the artist to break from the traditional assumptions of observational painting.
 Explore painting as a form of dialogue, aligning the creative process with one’s personal experiences to create work that is dynamic and unexpected.
 Learn to use the imprecisions and “mistakes” that occur in the development of a painting toward discovering a new form of reality.
 As Kanevsky puts it, “Painting is not something I do to a canvas.
 It is a form of conversation, that can have unexpected turns, sudden discoveries and hidden subtext and periods of silence.
 All this is what makes painting endlessly fascinating.”

 About the workshop Kanevsky says;

 “You will paint and I will look and talk.
 There will not be demonstrations or discussions of secret media and arcane techniques.
 From past experiences, these things are fun, but they will not make you a better painter.
 I do, however, have some ideas of what could make you a better painter, so we will focus on these things, even if they might seem improbable at times.
 Painting for three days straight is exhausting, but it will have to be done because there is no other way to run into problems that could be solved so you could become a better painter.”